aresdevo/animaide/README.md

 - Menus and panels are now smarter.
 Tools are available just where they make sense.
 That simplifies the interface.

 **CurveTools:**
+- Now Blend Shape fcruves can also be manipulated with this tools.
+- A new "Default" tool has been added.
 - A new "Infinite" tool has been added.
 - The "Noise" has been renamed "Wave-Noise".
 It now adds a wave when sliding to the left.
 - Tools are now grouped in the "expand" mode for ease of use.